How you serve a demand varies according to who you are serving it on - whether an individual or a company.

 If the debtor is avoiding service, you could:

 - Advertise the statutory demand in a newspaper.
 To do this, the money must be owed under a judgment or order of any court, you must know or believe that the debtor has left their address or is keeping out of your way to avoid service.
-You must also believe that you would not be able to recover the money owing to you by enforcing the court order.

 Registered limited company